Learning Accurate Business Process Simulation Models from Event Logs via Automated Process Discovery and Deep Learning: Evaluation

 \subsection{Datasets}

-We evaluated the selected approaches using eleven event logs that contain both start and end timestamps.
-We use real-life logs from public and private sources and synthetic logs generated from simulation models of real processes\footnote{Event logs and models available at \url{https://zenodo.org/record/4604499/preview/reproducibility\_package.zip\#tree\_item371}}.
+We evaluated the approaches using 9 logs that contain both start and end timestamps.
+We use real-life logs (R) from public and private sources and synthetic logs (S) generated from simulation models of real processes.
+Table~\ref{tab:eventlogs} provides descriptive statistics of the logs.
+The BPI17W log have the largest number of traces and events, while CFS and P2P have fewer traces but more events/trace.